 Facts about Refundable Credit Due Diligence.

-Beginning in TY 16, the IRS has created a new Due Diligence form that allows for documentation of preparer and client answers for the following credits:
+Beginning in 2016, the IRS requires a Due Diligence form that allows for documentation of preparer and client answers for the following credits:

 - Earned Income Tax Credit (EITC)